panpf/tools4j/README.md

 Extensions to the Java standard library, some tool methods related to File, IO, primitive types, String, Array, and Collection

-## Warning

-`Currently in the development stage, some APIs have not been tested yet, please use them carefully`

 ## Getting Started

 This library has been published to `jcenter` and private repositories `https://dl.bintray.com/panpf/maven/`, you can freely choose where to download it